DistributedProofreaders/guiguts-py/README.md

 ### Linux Development Setup

 1. Install Python, Poetry, etc.
-   * Example from Ubuntu 22.04 -- adapt to your own Linux distro
+   * Example from Ubuntu 22.04 -- adapt to your own Linux distro.
+Python should be version 3.11 or above, and GG has been tested in versions up to 3.13.
      ```bash
      sudo apt install python3.11 python3-pip python3-tk idle-python3.11 git
      sudo python3.11 -m pip install poetry